 Important NOTE: The rulings and decisions of the various Florida appellate courts and the Florida Supreme Court provide guidance to the trial courts of Florida on the various issues that the trial courts must deal with.
 The cases we have cited below are related to the various issues involved in family law and are provided here for general information purposes.
 These summaries are not intended to be legal advice.
 The facts of each case are vitally important in determining whether or not a prior case is precedent for your situation.
 Because of the extensive nature of the fact patterns involved in these cases, we cannot reprint them here.
-So, please be aware, that the following case rulings may or may not apply to your situation and you should consult with an Attorney, licensed to practice law in the state of Florida, to determine how they apply to you.
+So, please be aware, that the following case rulings may or may not apply to your situation and you should consult with a Clearwater family law Attorney, licensed to practice law in the state of Florida, to determine how they apply to you.
 Also, please be aware that these cases are based in Florida and only apply in Florida.

 Colley v.
 Colley (1st DCA – 2012) A settlement agreement need not resolve all issues to be valid.

 Canakaris v.
 Canakaris (Florida Supreme Court – 1980) Alimony is used to provide for the needs of the former spouse based upon the standard of living established by the parties during their marriage.
 The two factors to be considered by the Court are the need of one spouse and then the ability of the other spouse to contribute toward the needs of the first.

 Melton v.
 Melton (2nd District Court of Appeals – 2012) The Husband’s expenses for charitable contributions were not deductible from his income in calculating his ability to pay permanent periodic alimony.